scaleoutsean/hcicollector/FAQ.md

 - Enterprise: please consider either the gratis or paid version of [NetApp Cloud Insights](https://cloud.netapp.com/cloud-insights), a proven, comprehensive, cloud-hosted service for cloud and on-premises environments.
 The free/lite version can monitor most NetApp storage products including NetApp HCI
 - Enterprise: if you own a NetApp HCI or SolidFire ("storage-only") cluster, you can choose to allow NetApp ActiveIQ to gather metrics and send them to ActiveIQ service, but with better trending and alerting.
 ActiveIQ also has an API and a mobile application which is superior for support-related monitoring (as opposed to gathering and visualization of performance-related metrics.)
 - Gratis: [NABox](https://nabox.org) (at some point it may be able to monitor Element storage clusters; until then you may try to integrate the SolidFire Graphite collector script on your own.)
-- Gratis: [solidfire-exporter](https://github.com/mjavier2k/solidfire-exporter) - permissively licensed SolidFire exporter to Prometheus
+- Gratis: [solidfire-exporter](https://github.com/mjavier2k/solidfire-exporter) - permissively licensed SolidFire metrics exporter to Prometheus
 - Gratis: enable and use SNMP v2/v3 on Element software cluster (as well as other monitored components).
 This can work with any tool which can receive SNMP traps (Zabbix, [Nagios/Icinga](https://github.com/scaleoutsean/nagfire), etc.)

 ## How to export data from Graphite